Risen 2: Dark Waters: Reception

-Risen 2: Dark Waters received average reviews.
-Aggregating review website Metacritic gave the PC version 69/100, the Xbox 360 version 60/100, and the PlayStation 3 version 47/100.
+Risen 2: Dark Waters received mixed reviews.
+The PC version has a score of 69/100, the Xbox 360 version 60/100, and the PlayStation 3 version 47/100 on the review aggregation website Metacritic.

-GameSpot praised the pirate theme, noting atmosphere and non-cliche humor, jokingly concluding that Risen 2 "[offers] up a joyous and occasionally profane odyssey through humid jungles, dank caves, and imposing temples.
+GameSpot praised the pirate theme, noting atmosphere and non-cliché humor, jokingly concluding that Risen 2 "[offers] up a joyous and occasionally profane odyssey through humid jungles, dank caves, and imposing temples.
 It also lets you make monkeys fight each other, and that's a mechanic any RPG lover can get behind."
 However, they were less than impressed by the frustrating combat scenarios, annoying bugs that interfere with the player's journey, and with the game not being as free form as the original.

 Destructoid applauded the depth, but criticized the combat and difficulty, stating that it "could have been a thoroughly supreme game, one that could have gone toe to toe with the heavyweights of action role-playing.
 Due to a number of highly questionable design decisions, however, a lot of that potential has withered away."

-IGN gave the PC version a 6.5/10, they called it "a role-playing experience that uses convention as a crutch and marginalizes or strips away a lot of elements that made the studio's past games stand out."
+IGN gave the PC version a 6.5/10, calling it "a role-playing experience that uses convention as a crutch and marginalizes or strips away a lot of elements that made the studio's past games stand out."

 Polygon gave the game a 7.
-They criticized its ship sailing stating "Though you get across its semi open world via sea, you'll never be in direct control of a ship."
+They criticized the ship-sailing, stating "Though you get across its semi open world via sea, you'll never be in direct control of a ship."